-Our hearts can see things.
+Our heart can see things.
 Sometimes our natural eyes cannot pinpoint what we’ve perceived in our hearts.
 A great example is first impressions.
 A complete stranger walks into the room.
 There is something familiar about this person, and we don’t know why we feel this way, until we strike up a conversation.
 Turns out, this person happens to be a relative of ours.
 I had this kind of experience when I met my sister for the first time.
-We grew up in different countries and didn’t get to see each other until well into our adulthood.
-As strange as it seems, when we met for the first time, we hooked up and had a connection as if we had known each other all of our lives.
+We grew up in different countries and didn’t meet until well into our adulthood.
+As strange as it seems, we immediately had a connection as if we had known each other for a long time.

 A relative of mine went through denial when diagnosed with Alzheimer’s disease.
-He just wouldn’t have it, didn’t admit to his mental challenges and refused to face the fact that he was losing his mind.
+He just wouldn’t have it, didn’t admit to his mental challenges and refused to let go of his car.
 Well, the disease progressed without his permission.